 Over time, I have come to know photography as a language – not just a documentation tool.

-In using photographs, I want to both entertain and challenge myself to better engage my world – better predict where I’m going - not just document where I’ve been.
+In using photographs, I want to both entertain and challenge myself and others to better engage our world – better predict where we’re going - not just document where we’ve been.

-My concerns revolve around perception, how and why I see what I do, and what that meaning brings to me in a real way.
-My use of photography explores not only the outer world I see as reality, but also the inner world - if I am brave enough to look - which can be just as fascinating.
+My concerns revolve around perception, how and why we see what we do, and what that meaning brings to us in real ways.
+My use of photography explores not only the outer world we may see as reality, but also the inner world - if we are brave enough to look - which can be just as fascinating.